struppigel/hedgehog-tools/Dave/README.md

 IDAPython script for IDA 9 that removes superfluous NOPs as seen in samples packed by Dave crypter.

 It fixes up relative addresses, patches the database and adjusts the function size.
+Some cases are missing though, because I only used it on one file so far.
+Hence the PoC label.

 Testfile: d982401b64ae312363fafadcfdedabdd7c13ad89651767c5c6bc0fef03f63fb4